-These changes received approval from our Pharmacy & Therapeutics committee, which is done with community physician input.
+These changes received approval from our Pharmacy & Therapeutics committee, which includes many local physicians.
 Regular updates to our prescription coverage are essential to our commitment to provide members with access to the best, most cost-effective treatments possible.

 Outreach Activities